Uncorrectable Error replay (Beta)

 UE replay attempts to catch UEs and to automatically recover from them so the run can continue without user action.

-• If a UE is replayed, the run log displays a Samba warning Replaying 1-th time, Replaying 2-th time, etc.
+If a UE is replayed, the run log displays a Samba warning

 Turn on UE replay

-You can turn UE replay on or off with environment variables.
+UE replay is disabled by default.
+You can turn UE replay on with the following run flags:

 UE replay limitations